PDC-support/pdc-intro/PITCHME.md

 <!-- Section: Compiling and running code on CPU nodes -->

-# Compiling and running code on GPU nodes
+# Compiling and running code on CPU nodes

 ### Xin Li